SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

 export default withSelectables({ ids: [] })(Selectable);
 ```

-The object that is passed to the enhancement is used to configure the enhancement.
+The object that is passed to the Enhancement is used to configure the Enhancement.
 In that case, the `ids` array is empty, but you could pass `['1']` to initially select the item with the `id: '1'`.
 Now you can use it again in your application.

 ```javascript
 import Selectable from path/to/component';